 Treatment for a dead tooth consists of two options:

 Extraction: Early treatment could help deter removal of the tooth, but if it can’t be saved it will have to be pulled to prevent the spread of infection.
 Tooth extractions are a standard procedure and generally can be done quickly and with little discomfort.
-Once the tooth is removed, there are a few options to replace the tooth at a later date, such as a dental implant or dental bridge.
+Once the tooth is removed, there are a few options to replace the tooth at a later date, such as a dental bridge or dental implant, which can actually improve your oral health.

 Root Canal: The procedure essentially involves a deep cleaning of the inside of a tooth to remove infected tissue or abscess, removal of the pulp, and cleaning of the tooth canals.
 Even if the tooth is dead, it can still be useful as long as it’s not broken.
 Dead teeth have a tendency to be brittle and easily chip and break, so a dental crown may be needed to add strength and support to the tooth.